 - Cucumbers grow on vining plants that can take up a fair amount of space.
 But like summer squash, harvest the fruit almost daily.
 Pickle time!

-- Green beans and peas come in bush and pole varieties.
+- Green beans and peas come in bush and pole varieties (both are annuals).
 Bush varieties do not need support and take up less space.
 Both kinds will produce for at least a couple of months if conditions are good.

 Adding vegetables that will produce over the course of many years is a no-brainer if you’ve got the space.
 When comparing annuals vs. perennials, the time savings that comes from perennials is a strong mark in favor of planting perennials.
 Plant them once, harvest for years.
 [Read more about perennial vegetables here.]